 Best Training Shoes for High Arches and Standing All Day

 When assessing the best training shoes for high arches and standing all day, comfort is at the forefront of my tests.
-For this section, I’m mostly concerned if a shoe provides enough arch support for folks on their feet all day.
+For this section, I’m mostly concerned with a shoe that provides enough arch support for folks on their feet all day.

-Essentially, I’m assessing how comfortable a shoe is for standing all day for something like work, how a shoe performs for walking, and if you can actually train in them, too.
+Essentially, I’m assessing how comfortable a shoe is for standing all day for something like work, how a shoe performs for walking, and if you can actually train in it, too.

 - Removable Insole: Yes